2 - 3 Hours

 Welcome to the Gettysburg Ghost Tour

 The Battle of Gettysburg was horrific.
-Soldiers teetered on the threshold between this world and whatever comes after.
+Soldiers teetered on the threshold between this world and whatever came after.
 Centuries later, long after the battle, their stories continue on the Gettysburg Ghost tour journey to sites on the battlefield where mysterious and unexplainable happenings have occurred.
 These are the true stories of eerie encounters experienced by visitors to the battlefield.
 This self-guided audio tour is narrated by Mark Nesbitt, author of Ghosts of Gettysburg.

 This self-guided Gettysburg Ghost tour lets you explore the battlefield’s spooky events with maximum flexibility, safety, and value.
 Hop in your car, get the tour guide app set up on your phone, and get started.
 All audio plays automatically based on location.